 As noted above, the principal purpose of the Reverse Split would be to help increase the trading price per share of our common stock by a factor of between 10 and 30.
 We cannot assure you, however, that the Reverse Split will accomplish this objective for any meaningful period of time.
-While we expect that the reduction in the number of outstanding shares of common stock will increase the trading price of our common stock, we cannot assure you that the Reverse Split will increase the trading price of our common stock by a multiple equal to the Reverse Split ratio to be determined by the Board of Directors, or result in any permanent increase in the trading price of our common stock, which is dependent upon many factors, including our business and financial performance, general market conditions, and prospects for future success.
-Should the trading price decline after the Reverse Split.
+While we expect that the reduction in the number of outstanding shares of common stock will increase the trading price of our common stock, we cannot assure you that the Reverse Split will increase the trading price of our common stock, we cannot assure you that the Reverse Split will increase the trading price of our common stock, which is dependent upon many factors, including our business and financial performance, general market conditions, and prospects for future success.
+Should the trading price decline after the Reverse Split, the percentage decline may be greater, due to the smaller number of shares outstanding, than it would have been prior to the Reverse Split.
 In some cases, the per share stock price of companies that have effected reverse stock splits has subsequently declined back to pre-reverse split levels.
 In addition, a reverse stock split is often viewed negatively by the market and, consequently, can lead to a decrease in our overall market capitalization.
 If the per share trading price does not increase proportionately as a result of the Reverse Split, then the value of the Company as measured by our stock capitalization will be reduced, perhaps significantly.